Satishnaidu2633/smart-recipe-generator/README.md

 ➤ Image Ingredient Recognition

-(If enabled) Detects ingredients from photos using a lightweight computer vision model.
+Detects ingredients from photos using a lightweight computer vision model.

-### 🌟 Screenshots (Optional)

-Add your app screenshots here

 ### 🤝 Contributing